 7. Group it.
 Organize commonly used vocab words so you can associate words with similar meanings.

 8. Speak it.
 Read the word aloud and say it in a sentence.
 Some audio learners find it easier to retain information when its spoken.
 Bonus, record yourself to playback later or take it a step further and use the podcast method.

 9. Share it.
 Ask someone if they could quiz you, listen to your short story, or let you teach them the words you’re learning.

 10. Quiz it.
 Make your own vocab quizzes!
 Experts believe people learn best when they teach, so write your own quizzes and take them a week or two later.

-What's your favorite way to learn new vocabulary words?
+What’s your favorite way to effectively study new vocabulary words?
 Is there one we missed?
 Let us know in the comments below.